Newcastle the latest COVID-19 victim

 My grateful thanks to all those who work on a voluntary basis for the DEÄV/AGMS.
 As I said, they are all volunteers.
 Since we don’t have a paid administrative office it’s not always possible to answer members straight away.
 A point to note in response to a criticism we received last winter.

 Hamburg was a great success.
 I had reckoned with or hoped for more attendees, but even as it was, the conference was of the highest calibre.
 Professor Püschel has become a very familiar figure on German TV in connection with the Corona crisis.

-We will be holding a video annual general meeting on Wednesday 4 November 2020.
-The invitation to this event will be send to all members shortly.
+We will be holding a video annual general meeting on Wednesday 4 November 2020 7 pm (GMT).
+The invitation to this event will be sent to all members shortly.